Maths

 Developing confident, resilient mathematicians with skills for life begins in Year 7 and is nurtured and developed in the 4 years that follow.
 Within their mathematical learning journey students are:

-Following our 5-year scheme of learning students will become independent, reflective thinkers, whose skills not only liberate them in maths but also support them across the curriculum.
+Following our 5-year scheme of learning students will become independent, reflective thinkers, whose skills not only liberate them in maths but also supports them across the curriculum.

 Year 7